Automorphisms of valued fields: amalgamation and existential closedness: Purity and reducts

 \subsection{Bad reducts}

 Another natural reduct of $(K,v,\sigma)$ to consider is the difference field $(K,\sigma)$.
-In this subsection we will see that, contrary to what we saw in \Cref{subsec:ec_and_reducts}, forgetting the valuation does not preserve existential closedness.
+In this subsection we will see that, in contrast to what we saw in \Cref{subsec:ec_and_reducts}, forgetting the valuation does not preserve existential closedness.